software-architecture-guild/katas-2025/README.md

 <mark>**Opportunity: Investing in *automation* is essential to ensure the company's long-term viability**</mark>

-### High Cost Model
+### High-Cost Model

 Currently, the company spends *$550 per test validation*, which accounts for *68% of the $800 certification fee*.
-This is a *significant expense*, and the *primary cost driver* is the time spent by Experts on validation.
-Reducing validation time is *key to lowering costs*, and AI can play a major role in *optimizing productivity*.
+This is a *significant expense*, and the *primary cost driver* is the time Experts spend on validation.
+Reducing validation time is *key to lowering costs*, and AI can play a significant role in *optimizing productivity*.

 <mark>**Opportunity: AI-driven productivity enhancements can significantly *reduce validation time*, leading to *lower costs per test* and increased *operational efficiency***</mark>